gt-cs3220-23fall/cs3220-labs/lab1/README.md

 ## FAQ for part 1

 **(Q)** How do I run a specific test file? \
-**(A)** Please see ["define.vh"](define.vh): you need to change line 21 to change which test file to read: **`define IDMEMINITFILE  "test1.mem"**.
-You need to change "test1.mem" into "test2.mem" etc (be sure it points to the right file path, change "/home/zhifan/workspace/cs3220-23fall/lab1/" to your local lab1 folder), and then run command "make" in your terminal under lab1 folder.
+**(A)** Please see ["define.vh"](define.vh): you need to change line 21 to change which test file to read: **`define IDMEMINITFILE  "/home/zhifan/workspace/cs3220-23fall/lab1/test/part1/test4.mem"**.
+You need to change "test4.mem" into "test2.mem" etc (be sure it points to the right file path, replace "/home/zhifan/workspace/cs3220-23fall/lab1/" with your local lab1 folder path), and then run command "make" in your terminal under lab1 folder.
 Please note that both imem and dmem use the SAME "IDMEMINITFILE".
 You can then use gtkwave to visualize the waveforms of your selected test case.

 **(Q)** Debugging takes so much time.
 Any tips to reduce the debugging time? \
-**(A)** Some suggestions.
+**(A)** Some suggestions:
 1. Review code carefully and understand the ISA behavior correctly.
 2. If `make` command fails to compile, read the error messages carefully.
 3. `make` command generates vcd file.
-Please use GTKWave to see each pipeline signal and check the signals works as expected according to *.asm files or RISC-V enumlators.
-When debugging, it is always helpful to visualize `clk` signal and pc values along with other signals.
+Please use GTKWave to see important signals and check whether the signals works as expected according to *.asm files or RISC-V enumlators.
+When debugging, it is always helpful to visualize `clk` signal and pc values along with other important signals.

 **(Q)** How do I know whether my implementation is correct or not? \
 **(A)** If you run ```make```, you would see "Pass" message.